 The MiNature USDA-certified organic henna powder is 100% raw, vegan, pesticide-free, and non-GMO.
 Besides, it doesn’t contain metallic salts, unlike all store-bought hair dye products and some henna dyes, meaning this powder doesn’t dry the hair out.

 This pure neutral henna powder is super easy to mix and apply, so you will enjoy using it regularly.
 It doesn’t involve parabens and other synthetic components that may result in skin allergies and hair brittle.
 This product is one of the best henna hair dyes that is definitely worth the money.

-To start at-home henna hair dying, you need to decide on the desired shade that depends on your starting color and additional ingredients.
+To start at-home henna hair dyeing, you need to decide on the desired shade that depends on your starting color and additional ingredients.
 There are a lot of smart boxed natural henna products with clear palettes (LUSH, khadi and many other brands have made it easier).
 If you want to buy the cheapest henna, be ready for deep orange-reddish colors (if the starting one is light) or a gentle rouge shade (if your hair is pretty dark).
 Also, you can mix henna powder to achieve more specific colors.
 Here’re some ideas:

 Excluding indigo powder’s famous coloring powers, the impact of these additional ingredients is quite subtle, but it can really help to get the tone you’re looking for.
 Get creative without damaging your hair!

 When you’ve already bought pure henna and chosen extra ingredients, let’s move to the next step and start cooking a magic mixture:

 When the mixture is prepared, it’s time to start!
 Skilled DIY henna dyers recommend applying henna on 2nd and even 3rd day hair to achieve the best effect.
 And be sure to wear the most unnecessary home T-shirt or cover your shoulders with a black towel, because henna can leave orange spots forever.
 Ready?